brucestull/DjangoStarter-heroku/notes/setup.md

 # Django Custom User Starter Notes

+## NOTE:
+* This documents uses '\\' as directory delimiter.
+Users of other operating systems may need to use '/' as their directory delimiter.

 ### Set up Virtual Environment

 1. It is assumed pipenv has already been installed.
 One way is `pip install pipenv`.